docker/docs/ee/desktop/user/windows-user.md

 ![Reset](../images/settings-reset.png)

-- **Restart Docker** - Shuts down and restarts the Docker application.
+- **Restart Docker Desktop** - Shuts down and restarts the Docker Desktop application.

 - **Reset to factory defaults** - Resets Docker to factory defaults.
 This is useful in cases where Docker stops working or becomes unresponsive.